bdking71/Bingo/README.md

 This software is open source and is licensed under the GNU General Public License version 3.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/gpl-3.0.en.html.

+##Legal

+This app uses the G7 Segment 7 S5 located at the following URL: https://www.dafont.com/g7-segment7-s5.font?l[]=10&l[]=1.
+Please find the .ttf file in the application directory and double click the font to install.
+The application will work without this font, and will use a default font if this isn't installed.